-Capital assets, which include Subscription Based Information Technology Arrangements (SBITA) are reported in government-wide financial statements.
+7. Subscription Based Information Technology Arrangements (SBITA)

 SBITA is defined as a contract that conveys control of the right to use another party's (a SBITA vendor's) information technology (IT) software, alone or in combination with tangible capital assets (the underlying IT assets), as specified in the contract for a period of time in an exchange or exchange-like transaction.